Melatonin and Covid-19: How Can It Help?

 It is a well-studied topic that sleep deprivation wanes the immune system in multiple ways.
 Some researchers have found that people have lower levels of natural killer (NK) cells after losing a substantial amount of sleep.
 The existing NK cells are less able to fight disease NK cells.These are white blood cells , they kill cells infected with viruses and other germs.
 People with low levels of functional NK cells are at high risk of viral infection.

-sleep affect immunity
+how does sleep affect our immunity

 Furthermore, people with sleep deprivation have higher levels of cytokines, which are body proteins encouraging inflammation.
 In the case of COVID-19 patients, research studies have concluded that their high levels of cytokines have been directly associated with worse health outcomes.In fact, some people with COVID-19 develop an unusually strong and potentially life-threatening condition involving inflammation with high levels of cytokines and high fevers, called a cytokine storm.